randreu28/infrastructure-mastery/README.md

 ### The backend

+> I'll be guiding you to configuring a local enviroment first, and then the dockerization.

 The backend is a simple node.js server built with [Nitro](https://nitro.unjs.io/).
 It uses [Kysely](https://kysely.dev/) as a query builder to communicate with the database, and provides a [RESTful](https://en.wikipedia.org/wiki/REST) API to make CRUD actions.

 Notice that we provide Kysely with the database secrets using an `.env` file not tracked by git.
 If you don't have this file yet, you can copy the `.env` file used in the database into the backend directory.

 Before running the server, make sure you have the database container up and running.
-In order to initialize the server, you can run
+In order to initialize the server, you can run:

+> Make sure you are in the `/backend` directory

 ```bash
 pnpm install